conan-io/conan-center-index/docs/preparing_recipes_for_conan2.md

 * **Use of components to get arbitrary target names in recipes**.
-Some recipes add a component whose only role is to get a target name that is not limited by the namespaces added by the legacy generators automatically.
+Some recipes add a component whose only role is to get a target name that is not limited by the namespaces added by the current generators automatically.
 For example, the [ktx recipe](https://github.com/conan-io/conan-center-index/blob/5753f954027d9d04b6d05e326f2757ab6b1ac69c/recipes/ktx/all/conanfile.py) uses this workaround to get a target with name ``KTX::ktx``.